American Express - Approved for balance transfer via phone then letter comes stating not approved-the scam

 Preferred solution: Let the company propose a solution.

-I didn't like: False advertising, Bad service and incompetence.
+American Express Cons: False advertising, Bad service and incompetence.